 On longer or cooler hikes with rough and rocky terrain, we recommend hiking boots.
 These will provide good traction, support and stability.
 If you have weak ankles (like Kristen) make sure you use hiking boots with high ankle support.

 - Women’s Hiking Boots: Columbia Newton Ridge | Merrell Moab 2 | Danner Mountain Light

 - Men’s Hiking Boots: Columbia Newton Ridge | Merrell Moab 2 | Danner Mountain 600

 For shorter hikes on paved, sandy or smooth terrain, hiking shoes or trail runners will be be sufficient.
 As these were designed for runners, they are sturdy, breathable and light weight.

 As a bonus, we always like to have a pair of sandals handy to slip on after a day hike.
 We use our trusty Birkenstocks.
-Your hot and swollen feet will thank you immensely.
+At the end of the day, your hot and swollen feet will thank you immensely.

 Once you’ve chosen the perfect pair of hiking shoes, it’s time to move onto one of the most overlooked items on a hikers’ shopping list – socks.
 This is the one area we find most hikers go wrong … please wear the right socks!

 Nothing will ruin a day hike more than blisters, or even cold damp feet.
 You want to stay away from materials like cotton because this material absorbs moisture.
 Blisters are the arch enemy of the hiker and socks are just as important as shoes at deterring them from forming.